USEPA/webcms/services/drupal/web/themes/epa_theme/source/_patterns/05-components/node-dialog/node-dialog--large/node-dialog--large.md

 	* content: [object] The content of the item
 	* url: [string] The item's URL if available
 	* is_active: [boolean] True / False if the item is active
+	* item_classes: [string] Classes to modify the default item styling